MikeMitterer/dart-sitegen/README.md

 # SiteGen
+Now with Speech output on OSX, disabled for all other OSs.

-Now with extra assets-folder and partials-support.
+With extra assets-folder and partials-support.
 A static site generator in [Dart][dart], webserver included.
 You can write your pages in HTML or [Markdown][markdown].
 For Templates [Mustache][mustache] is supported.

 ### Breaking change in v1.0.0